murribu/wcsb/src/notes/meetings.2025-11-17.md

 ## Next Meeting

 The next meeting will be in 2026!
-Monday, January 20th at 6:30pm.
+Tuesday, January 20th at 6:30pm.
 See you there!